zedarvates/short-range-real-gibberlink/Documentations/getting-started.md

 ## Welcome to RealGibber

-RealGibber is a comprehensive suite of secure directional communication protocols designed for autonomous systems.
-This guide will help you get started quickly with your first RealGibber implementation.
+RealGibber is a comprehensive suite of secure directional communication protocols designed specifically for mission-critical autonomous systems.
+This guide will help you get started quickly with your first RealGibber implementation, from installation to your first secure communication.

 ## Prerequisites